Moroccan History: French Protectorate (1912-56)

 French Protectorate

 France established a protectorate along the lines of Tunisia (1912).
 The French rule in Morocco as in Algeria and Tunisia was maintained by the French Army, but there were substantial differences.
 A fiction of Moroccan ruke was mauntained with the Sultn.
 The Sultan had a degree of authority unlike any figure in either Algeria or Tunisia.
 It was the French-appointed resident general, howwever, who held the real authority in Morocco.
 The Sultan was forced to work through newly created ministeries staffed by French officials.
 The Moroccan government (makhzan) was largely a fiction.
 Muhammad al-Muqri was the grand vizier when the protectorate was created (1912).
 He still held that post when Morocco recovered its independence.
-He was byv that time over 100 years old.
+He was by that time over 100 years old.
 French authorities establisjed country districts administered by contrôleurs civils.
 There were a few exceptions.
 In some areas like Fès officers with the rank of general supervised the administration.
 The French conceded a degree of autonomy in the south.
 There French authorities granted a degree of autoinomy to several Amazigh chiefs (qa'ids).
 The most notable was Thami al-Glaoui.
 The system was very similar to that the French used in Tunisia.
 There were differences between the French administration in Morrocco than either Tunisia or Algeria.
-French rule was established much more recently in Morocco than in either of the other two dependencies.
-And just 2 years later World war I broke out.
-Large numbers of Moroccans were recruited for military service.
-After the War attitudes toward colonialism began to change in France.
-This combined with Morocco's history and other factors meant that French authority in Morocco was more tenuous than either Algeria and Tuniia.
+French rule was established

 Spanish Protectorate